Architecture Series - Model View ViewModel (MVVM)

 func didFinishEditing(player: PlayerResponseModel) {

-viewModel.updatePlayer(player) // [2] Update the player local model
+viewModel.updatePlayer(player) // Update local player model

-viewModel.reloadSections() // [3] Reconstruct the sections model
+viewModel.reloadSections() // Rebuild sections data

-reloadData() // [4] Reload data from table view
+reloadData() // Refresh table view

 }